Period pain (dysmenorrhoea)

 What is normal period pain?

-Period pain should only be considered 'normal' if:
+Period pain is only considered 'normal' if:

-- the pain is only there on the first one or two days of your period
+- the pain is there only on the first one or two days of your period

-- your ability to do your normal activities is not impaired
+- your ability to do your normal activities is not impaired.

 If the pain is not like this, it is not normal.